magneticio/vamp2setup/README.md

 In order to do that, click on the add button and you will be able to configure a new route with its own condition and set of weights.
 It is also important to note that this allows for the selection of different destinations, effectively granting the ability to direct traffic towards multiple Services.
 Fot those that dealt with Istio before or that tried the previous version of Vamp Lamia, this is a big change compared to Route Rules.
-In the route you added you can now specify the following condition:
+In the route you added, you can now specify the following condition:

 ````
 header "User-Agent" regex "^(?:(?!Chrome|Nexus 6P).)*$"